Stefcool8/Advanced-Topics-in-Neural-Networks/Assignment3/README.md

 The training pipeline is optimized in the following ways:
 1. **Use of Augmented and Concatenated Datasets**: Instead of relying solely on a single set of augmentations, transformations were applied separately, and their results were concatenated with the original dataset.
 This ensures a richer, more varied dataset that encourages the model to generalize better, particularly when learning diverse features.
 It's also more efficient to load them at the start, and not during training.

 2. **Dataset Loading**: By loading the datasets in memory only once (from `datasets.CIFAR100` for example) and caching them, the pipeline minimizes redundant I/O operations, enhancing training speed.
 This is especially beneficial when training on large datasets, as it reduces the time spent loading data.
+It's possible to load custom datasets as well.

 3. **Precision Scaling**: Mixed-precision training using `GradScaler` enables the model to leverage GPU power efficiently while minimizing memory overhead, especially during gradient calculation.